 Mule Ears Spring Trail

 The trail to Mule Ears Spring was a pleasant, if not spectacular, four-mile total jaunt through the desert.
-We enjoyed the reintroduction to the desert vegetation (this was our second hike in the National Park, after Santa Elena Canyon), and it was fun to have the Mule Ears, one of my favorite Big Bend landmarks, as a backdrop.
+We enjoyed the reintroduction to the desert vegetation (this was our second hike in the National Park this visit, after Santa Elena Canyon), and it was fun to have the Mule Ears, one of my favorite Big Bend landmarks, as a backdrop.

 Dog Walk – River Road West